Thang1703hrsh/SAMD/README.md

 ## Troubleshooting

-- **Blocked push (secret scanning)**: if GitHub blocks your push due to a token in history, remove it from notebooks and rewrite history (do not bypass).
+- **Blocked push (secret scanning):** if GitHub blocks your push due to a token in history, remove it from notebooks and rewrite history (do not bypass).
-- **CUDA OOM (large teachers like LLM2Vec/Mistral)**: reduce batch size, use gradient accumulation, or choose a smaller teacher.
+- **CUDA OOM (large teachers like LLM2Vec/Mistral):** reduce batch size, use gradient accumulation, or choose a smaller teacher.
-- **bf16 issues**: if your GPU does not support bf16, switch to fp16 or fp32.
+- **bf16 issues:** if your GPU does not support bf16, switch to fp16 or fp32.
-- **Padding side**: some decoder-style teachers may require `padding_side="left"`.
+- **Padding side:** some decoder-style teachers may require `padding_side="left"`.

 ## Citation

-If you use this repository in academic work, please cite:

 ```bibtex
 @misc{samd2026,